zuplo/rate-my-openapi/README.md

 Key features include:

-- Automated Checks: Integrate the CLI into your CI/CD pipeline for automated quality checks on every commit.
+- <b>Automated Checks:</b> Integrate the CLI into your CI/CD pipeline for
+  automated quality checks on every commit.
-- Detailed Output: Get detailed feedback directly in your terminal, with options to further integrate these results into your development flow.
+- <b>Detailed Output:</b> Get detailed feedback directly in your terminal, with options to further integrate these results into your development flow.

 #### Getting Started